Wilmer Flores (pitcher): Career

 Flores played college baseball at Arizona Western College.
 Flores signed with the Detroit Tigers as an undrafted free agent on July 10, 2020.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

-Flores spent his first professional season in 2021 with the rookie–level Florida Complex League Tigers and Single–A Lakeland Flying Tigers, posting a cumulative 6–4 record and 3.68 ERA with 90 strikeouts in 14 games (13 starts).
+Flores spent his first professional season in 2021 with the rookie-level Florida Complex League Tigers and Single-A Lakeland Flying Tigers, posting a cumulative 6–4 record and 3.68 ERA with 90 strikeouts in 14 games (13 starts).
 After the season he played in the Arizona Fall League.
-Flores started 2022 with the High–A West Michigan Whitecaps.
+Flores started 2022 with the High-A West Michigan Whitecaps.

 On November 14, 2023, the Tigers added Flores to their 40-man roster to protect him from the Rule 5 draft.
-He was optioned to the Triple–A Toledo Mud Hens to begin the 2024 season.
+He was optioned to the Triple-A Toledo Mud Hens to begin the 2024 season.
 On November 22, 2024, Flores was designated for assignment by Detroit.
-The Tigers non–tendered Flores the same day, making him a free agent.
+The Tigers non-tendered Flores the same day, making him a free agent.

-On December 5, 2024, Flores re–signed with the Tigers on a minor league contract.
-He was released on September 11.
+On December 5, 2024, Flores re-signed with the Tigers on a minor league contract.
+He was released on September 11, 2025.

 Personal life

-His brother, also named Wilmer Flores, plays in Major League Baseball.
+His brother, also named Wilmer Flores, played in Major League Baseball.